Download all

 "end_user": { "email": "alice@example.com" }

-The response includes a verdict (allow, flag, or block), a 0–100 score, the 18-digit tellr_id to store on your user record, and a human-readable explanation array.
+The response includes a verdict (allow, flag or block), a 0 to 100 score, the 18 digit tellr_id to store on your user record plus a human readable explanation array.

 const r = await tellr.check({ session_token, end_user });